OutSystems/docs-odc/src/eap/building-apps/ui/self-registration/logic.md

 As a final validation, you can configure the flow to send an email to the user with the users name.
 Follow the steps below:

-1. In the False branch, from the Toolbox, drag another **If** element.
-In the Properties panel, set the Label as `IsUserRegistered?` and the Condition as `StartUserRegistration.UserRegistrationResult.Success`.
+1. From the Toolbox, drag an **If** widget into the False branch.
+In the properties panel of the widget, set the Label as `IsUserRegistered?` and the Condition as `StartUserRegistration.UserRegistrationResult.Success`.

-2. In the True branch, from the Toolbox, drag a **Send Email** widget.
-In the properties pane, set Name as `UserRegistration` and To as `User.Email`.
+1. In the True branch, from the Toolbox, drag a **Send Email** widget.
+In the properties panel of the widget, set Name to `UserRegistration` and To as `User.Email`.
 In the Email setting, select the **New Email** option from the dropdown.

 You can now [create an email to send the verification code.](email.md)